UBC-MDS/Heart_Disease_group7/README.md

 -   Run conda env create -f environment.yml to create the environment.
 -   Activate the environment
 -   Run the analysis scripts

+### Setup

+-   Clone the repository.
+-   In the terminal, look for a URL that starts with `http://127.0.0.1:8888/lab?token=`.
+Copy and paste that URL into your browser.
+-   Navigate to the root of this project on your computer using the command line and enter 'docker compose up'
+-   To run the analysis, open `analysis.ipynb` in Jupyter Lab you just launched and under the "Kernel" menu click "Restart Kernel and Run All Cells...".

+### Clean up

+-   To shut down the container and clean up the resources, type `Cntrl` + `C` in the terminal where you launched the container, and then type `docker compose rm`To shut down the container and clean up the resources, type `Cntrl` + `C` in the terminal where you launched the container, and then type `docker compose rm`

 ## Developer notes